 What not to bring

 To keep distractions to a minimum and avoid disagreements with other children we ask that electronics, toys such as yo-yos and fidget spinners, money, jewellery and pets are all left at home.
-Children won’t need these during our club as there’s so much to do!
+Children will not need these during the day as there is so much to do!